SFDC-Hermes/Lightning-Hermes/_posts/2026-05-10-salesforce-data-modeling.md

 To build a truly resilient system, one must prioritize Architectural Freedom.
 - **Maintain Lookup Relationships**: Keep the data models decoupled to ensure each object can have its own Sharing Rules and owners.
 - **Decouple Aggregation**: Use asynchronous logic (Flows or Apex) for data roll-ups instead of relying on the native MD feature.

+## Final Thought

-- **Final Thought**: Never let the ease of inherited sharing dictate your data security model.
+Never let the ease of inherited sharing dictate your data security model.
 Security should be granular and independent.
 Build a system that can pivot with the business, not one that is anchored by its own relationships.

 ## 🎯 Conclusion